King Charles diagnosed with cancer – official statement in full as monarch steps back from public duties

 One said: “Please get well soon.
 We need you.”
 Another added: “Wishing HM the King a speedy recovery.
 So many thoughts and prayers.”
 “Praying for a swift recovery for His Majesty!” said another.

-GB News has now reported that the Duke of Sussex has spoken with the King about his cancer diagnosis and will travel to the UK.
+GB News then reported that the Duke of Sussex has spoken with the King about his cancer diagnosis and would travel to the UK.

 According to a source close to the Sussexes: “The Duke did speak with his father about his diagnosis and will be travelling to the UK to see His Majesty in the coming days.”